Do you love a good scare?

 One of the most classic thriller novels is The Silence of the Lambs by Thomas Harris.
 This book tells the story of a young FBI trainee who must track down a serial killer to stop him from killing again.

 If you’re looking for an edge-of-your-seat thriller, try Gone Girl by Gillian Flynn.
-This novel tells the story of a woman who disappears on her fifth anniversary and the husband who is accused of her murder.
-With its shocking twists and turns, Gone Girl keeps you guessing until the end.
+This novel tells the story of a woman who disappears on her fifth anniversary and her husband who is accused of her murder.
+With its shocking twists and turns, Gone Girl keeps you guessing.

 For a more psychological thriller, check out The Girl on The Train by Paula Hawkins.
 This book follows the story of an alcoholic woman who becomes obsessed with the lives of a couple she sees every day from her train window.
 But when one of them goes missing, she finds herself drawn into a web of lies and betrayal.